-LABEL DESCRIPTION This is the only so creen you need to configure to enable static link aggregation.
+LABEL DESCRIPTION This is the only so This is the only screen you need to configure to enable static link aggregation.
 Group ID The field identifies the link aggregation group, that is, one logical link containing multiple ports.
 Active Select this to activate a trunk group.